redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

     --custom-fields Customer,ZendeskIssueId

-If you're using SSL with self signed cerificates and get an *requests.exceptions.SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:600)* error, you can disable certificate validation with
+If you're using SSL with self signed certificates and get an *requests.exceptions.SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:600)* error, you can disable certificate validation with

     --no-verify